Our “circular coffee”

 In the roasting department of the Caivano plant, some 35,000 tonnes of raw coffee are roasted each year.
 Two by-products are recovered from the roasting machines: the “silverskins”, which are the films that wrap around the coffee bean, and the sieved powders.
 These materials do not become waste but are used for composting or for other forms of upgrading, such as use in the production of fertilisers.
 The jute sacks containing the coffee are also recovered: in years gone by they were sent to a social cooperative that turned them into tote bags, giving them a new lease of life, while today they are given to farms that use them to mulch their land.
 In fact, jute is used to cover the soil and protect it from weeds, erosion and the action of driving rain, thus maintaining the correct moisture content and preventing the formation of the so-called surface crust, mitigating the soil temperature.

-At Caffè Borbone we want to minimise waste, by using raw
+At Caffè Borbone we want to minimise waste, by using raw materials responsibly.

 These are the statistics showing our practical commitment to the environment: